tuxx42/pybtc/README.md

 The requirements are listed in requirements.txt and can be installed using

 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

+The code has only been tested to work on python3

 ## starting the client

 When starting the main.py, you will drop into a shell with a object client, which is instance of BitcoinClient.

 BitcoinClient is essentially merely a threaded event loop which polls streaming events from a connection socket to which event handlers are hooked.
+Currently the ip address of a full node has been hardcoded in main.py, which is probably not the best idea :D

 To start the client thread, run client.start()

 ```
+python3 main.py
 Welcome to Scapy (3.0.0)
 Type "client.start()" to start the client
 >>>